kumbulanit/t-sql/tech company/untitled/Module 6/Lab_Working_with_SQL_Server_2016_Data_Types_Answers.md

         ProductID,
         ProductName,
         -- Appropriate numeric types
-        CAST(UnitPrice AS DECIMAL(19,4)) AS PrecisePrice,  -- High precision for financial CAST(UnitsInStock AS SMALLINT) AS StockCount,      -- Small range, use SMALLINT CAST(Discontinued AS BIT) AS IsDiscontinued,       -- Boolean values -- String types optimization
+        CAST(BaseSalary AS DECIMAL(19,4)) AS PrecisePrice,  -- High precision for financial CAST(UnitsInStock AS SMALLINT) AS StockCount,      -- Small range, use SMALLINT CAST(Discontinued AS BIT) AS IsDiscontinued,       -- Boolean values -- String types optimization